carpentries-incubator/ml4bio-workshop/_episodes/07-choosing-model.md

 </p>

 We would then calculate the percent of these predictions that were correct, which are the true positives.
-Thus, to answer this question we would use the metric $\frac{TP}{TP + FP}$
+Thus, to answer this question we would use the metric $\frac{TP}{TP + FP}$.

 This metric is called _precision_ in machine learning (and may be different from the definition of precision you use in a laboratory setting).